apache/cassandra-java-driver/manual/cloud/README.md

 ## Connecting to Astra (Cloud)

-Using the DataStax Java Driver to connect to a DataStax Astra database is almost identical to using the driver to connect to any normal Apache Cassandra® database.
+Using the Java Driver to connect to a DataStax Astra database is almost identical to using the driver to connect to any normal Apache Cassandra® database.
 The only differences are in how the driver is configured in an application and that you will need to obtain a *secure connect bundle*.